 A white squall impairs my view.
 My sunburnt eyes gaze upon a lumbering darkness on the horizon, imposing its will on this winter landscape.
 The behemoth begins to take its shape,

 Buttresses flow out like waterfalls, masking the crenelation.
 Parapets allowing arrows of faith to fly, Is this my beck and call?
 Will this encapsulate me?
-Please let this overcome me.
+(Steps in) Please let this overcome me (Cold Chills.
+Tide in, tide out).

 A hearth burns visible through the stained glass.
 My hands crack from the snow, my leg aches from the chase.
 My crutch abandoned in search of a new one, I hobble towards the light.
 I can feel the heat through my blackened toes.

-Attended to by robed figures engulfed in plumes of sage, my senses are overwhelmed, my sense of belonging satiated, Abandoned my entire life outside in the blistering tundra, walk now towards the light.
+Attended to by robed figures engulfed in plumes of sage, my senses are overwhelmed, my sense of belonging satisfied.
+Abandoned my entire life outside in the blistering tundra, I walk now towards the light.
 I can feel the heat through my blackened soul.

 All we’ve built has crumbled to the ground.
 Rot covers these clawing, gnarling trees.
-Wonder turned to ruins, a man’s life taken by his own hand in a failed attempt to process the meaning of his existence.
+Wonder turned to ruins, a man’s life taken by his own hand in a failed attempt be baptized by the salt and blood of the grave sins he bore.
 And yet we stand here questioning the very faith that we thought had been our guiding focus us all of these years.
-Yet we see a man toil his hardest to repent but after living for himself and others, he died an empty man.
+We see him toil his hardest to repent but after living for himself and others, he died an empty man.

-Pulling the bloated corpse of our brother from the ocean has tested our resolve, has shaken us to the core. this was a war he could not win.
+Pulling the bloated corpse of our brother from the ocean has tested our resolve. this was a war he could not win.
 We bear witness to his defeat.
 We stand as pallbearers to his legacy.

 An obsidian box remains filled with the flesh and bone of this once beleaguered man only darkness greets him now, a shallow pit of soil and twisted root. sacrificed his physical being to make sense of his emotional pain.
 Only darkness greets him now.